by2101/OpenASR/README.md

 ## Acknowledgement
 This system is implemented with PyTorch.
 We use wave reading codes from SciPy.
 We use SCTK software for scoring.
 Thanks to Dan Povey's team and their KALDI software.
 I learn ASR concept, and example organization from KALDI.
 And thanks to Google Lingvo Team.
 I learn the modular design from Lingvo.

+## Bib
+@article{bai2019learn,
+  title={Learn Spelling from Teachers: Transferring Knowledge from Language Models to Sequence-to-Sequence Speech Recognition}, author={Bai, Ye and Yi, Jiangyan and Tao, Jianhua and Tian, Zhengkun and Wen, Zhengqi}, year={2019}
+}

 ## References
 Dong, Linhao, Shuang Xu, and Bo Xu.
 "Speech-transformer: a no-recurrence sequence-to-sequence model for speech recognition."
 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2018.